panosc-eu/panosc/Work Packages/WP7 Sustainability/project meetings/2020-08-26/Minutes.md

 #### 4. Costs collection (progress, issues)
 Considering there were the summer holidays since last meeting, there is no significant progress in the cost collection exercise.
 Jean-François informs that he had concluded the collection for ILL before leaving, the file is available [here](https://github.com/panosc-eu/panosc/blob/master/Work%20Packages/WP7%20Sustainability/Task%207.2%20Metrics%20and%20cost%20for%20the%20Photon%20and%20Neutron%20community%20EOSC/metrics%20and%20cost%20model_V2_ILL.xlsx)

-The file to use for the cost collection is available [here](https://github.com/panosc-eu/panosc/blob/master/Work%20Packages/WP7%20Sustainability/Task%207.2%20Metrics%20and%20cost%20for%20the%20Photon%20and%20Neutron%20community%20EOSC/metrics%20and%20cost%20model_V2.xlsx)
+The template (spreadsheet) to use for the cost collection is available [here](https://github.com/panosc-eu/panosc/blob/master/Work%20Packages/WP7%20Sustainability/Task%207.2%20Metrics%20and%20cost%20for%20the%20Photon%20and%20Neutron%20community%20EOSC/metrics%20and%20cost%20model_V2.xlsx)

 Rudolf suggests to create a new mailing lists only for task 7.2.